Interactive Tool: Is Your Use of Alcohol Harmful?

-This tool can help you see if your drinking is dangerous or unhealthy or if you may be addicted to alcohol.
+This tool can help you find out if your drinking is harmful or unhealthy.

-This tool alone is not enough for diagnosis.
+This tool alone is not enough to diagnose alcohol use disorder.
 If you think your drinking might be harmful—no matter how you score on this tool—seek help from a health professional.

 What does your score mean?

-The more signs of an alcohol problem you have, the higher your score will be.
+The more symptoms of harmful drinking you have, the higher your score will be.
 Your score will appear as one of the following:

-- Low risk for alcohol problems: Your drinking habits are probably not harmful as long as you continue to limit your alcohol intake or don't drink at all.
+- Low risk: Your drinking habits are probably not harmful as long as you continue to limit your alcohol intake or don't drink at all.

-- Medium risk for alcohol problems: You may drink too much from time to time.
-Your drinking habits may not be safe or healthy for yourself or others.
-Limit how much you drink, or quit altogether.
+- Medium risk: You may drink too much from time to time.
+Your drinking habits may not be safe or healthy for you or others.
+Try to limit how much you drink, or quit altogether.

-- High risk for alcohol problems: Your drinking is likely to cause problems if you don't cut back or quit altogether.
+- High risk: Your drinking is likely to cause problems if you don't cut back or quit altogether.
 Talk to your doctor about how you can limit your drinking or quit.
-If you have trouble cutting back or quitting for an extended period of time, or if you start drinking more, see your doctor or another health professional for help.
+If you have trouble cutting back or quitting, or if you start drinking more, see your doctor or another health professional for help.

-- Likely alcohol dependence: You are likely addicted to alcohol and need treatment to recover and stay sober.
-If you do not seek help, your drinking is likely to cause serious problems.
+- Likely alcohol use disorder: You most likely need treatment to recover and stay sober.
+If you don't seek help, your drinking is likely to cause serious problems.
 See your doctor or another health professional for help.

-As with all screening tools, this tool is not meant to take the place of a thorough evaluation by your doctor.
+This tool is not meant to take the place of a thorough checkup by your doctor.
 If you think you may have a problem, see your doctor.

 Drinking too much can cause serious health problems.
-It also can have an impact on your life and the lives of people you care about.
-If you are concerned about your drinking or you cannot control how much you drink, contact your doctor for help right away.
-An untreated alcohol problem can get worse over time.
+It also can affect your life and the lives of people you care about.
+If you are concerned about your drinking or you can't control how much you drink, contact your doctor for help right away.
+Without treatment, harmful alcohol use can get worse over time.

-Sometimes it is possible to overcome an alcohol problem without help.
+Sometimes the harmful use of alcohol can be overcome without help.
 But you may need treatment to get better.
 This is especially true if you are dependent on alcohol and your alcohol use is causing problems in many areas of your life.
-Treatments include counseling and medicines to get better.
-With treatment, you can overcome your alcohol problems and live a healthier, happier life.
+Treatments include counseling and medicines.
+Getting treatment may help you stop your harmful use of alcohol and live a healthier, happier life.
 The choice to go to your doctor for help is the first step on your path to getting better.